 Blog

-New Classroom Technologies 2026: Transforming the Educational Experience
+New Technologies in the Classroom 2026: Transforming the Educational Experience

 January 29, 2026

-New Classroom Technologies 2026: Transforming the Educational Experience
+New Technologies in the Classroom 2026: Transforming the Educational Experience

-New Classroom Technologies 2026: Transforming the Educational Experience
+New Technologies in the Classroom 2026: Transforming the Educational Experience

-The year 2026 is marking a before and after in how teaching and learning happens in Spanish classrooms.
-With Plan DigEdu implementation in full swing, more than 240,000 classrooms are being equipped with interactive digital systems, and new educational technologies are transforming the learning experience of millions of students.
-This technological revolution is not just about devices; it’s about how technology is personalizing education, making learning more effective and better preparing students for the future.
+The year 2026 is marking a before and after in how we teach and learn in Spanish classrooms.
+With the implementation of the DigEdu Plan in full swing, more than 240,000 classrooms are being equipped with interactive digital systems, and new educational technologies are transforming the learning experience of millions of students.
+This technological revolution is not just about devices; is about how technology is personalizing education, making learning more effective, and better preparing students for the future.

-Digital classrooms in 2026 go far beyond simple interactive whiteboards.
-We are seeing the emergence of truly intelligent classrooms that integrate multiple technologies to create immersive and personalized learning experiences.
+The digital classrooms of 2026 go far beyond simple interactive whiteboards.
+We are seeing the emergence of truly smart classrooms that integrate multiple technologies to create immersive and personalized learning experiences.

-Advanced interactive projection systems: New digital whiteboards are not just touch screens; they are complete systems that allow:
+The new digital whiteboards are not just touch screens; They are complete systems that allow:

 • Simultaneous multi-user interaction